-Here are 5 waste management tips that may come handy:
+Here are 5 waste reduction strategies that may come in handy

 Check before the collection truck arrives and see how full they are.
 Even if they are differently sized bins, just note down their sizes and estimate how full they are, and how often the waste is collected.
 Once you have all the required information, you will know exactly how much waste material your business produces within a given time frame.

 Curb the Amount of Waste Going to Landfill

 Most of the generated waste finds itself in landfills at the end of its journey.
 Landfill waste has severe economic as well as environmental impacts.
 Moreover, it has a slow decomposition rate taking thousands of years, which means that several acres of land, which could otherwise be used for setting up industries or residential areas, will be effectively deemed useless.

 As a business, you must try to identify opportunities in the following:

 - Reducing waste: Figure out different ways to reduce the overall waste when you obtain goods and services or change the way you operate that can help in reducing waste